Heirloom Desk | Nancy Hiller

 Make Your Heirloom Desk

-We will keep the overall dimensions and incorporate a single drawer, but most of the other elements can be modified.
-We will work with you on your design prior to the class so that you arrive prepared to make.
+We will keep the overall dimensions and incorporate a single drawer, but some of the other elements can be modified such as the:

 - Oak (traditional),